hsaghir/hsaghir.github.io/_posts/data_science/-2017-02-08-machine-learning-basics-ch5.md

 ### Cross-entropy and Softmax
 - A popular cost function in classification problems is cross-entropy loss coupled with softmax function.
 Softmax function transforms the outputs of the model into numbers in [0,1] in a way that they add up to 1.
 This way the outputs can be interpreted as a probability distribution.
 The cross-entropy loss measures the difference between two probability distributions.
 If we can use softmax to interpret multiple outputs as a probability distribution, we should use cross entropy as a measure of difference between model output and target values.

-- Softmax is an exponentiation and cross-entropy is a log, so it's natural to combine the two in a single function for numerical stability. pytorch does this in the F.cross_entropy function.
+- Computationally, applying an exponential (Softmax) and then taking a log to find log-probabilities is unstable due to over/under-flow problems. so it's natural to combine the two in a single function for numerical stability. pytorch's F.log_softmax combines the two to find log-probabilities in a numerically single stable step.

+- Categorical Cross entropy is just the sum of (real_probability_{category_i} x model_log_probability_{category_i}).
+Pytorch can do this sum in a single function F.cross_entropy.

 - Another way to interpret cross-entropy is to see it as negative log-likelihood for the data target $$y_i^'$$, under a model $$y_i$$. i.e. $$-log p(data|model)$$